wilsonmar/wilsonmar.github.io/_posts/2022-08-13-zero-trustt.md

 ## A new paradigm needed

-Zero Trust addresses the <a target="_blank" href="https://www.youtube.com/watch?v=FMMWSLIcaME" title="IBM Bob Kalka">
-"elephants in the room" federated threat management which have been ignored</a>
+Zero Trust addresses the outdated assumptions, the <a target="_blank" href="https://www.youtube.com/watch?v=FMMWSLIcaME" title="IBM Bob Kalka">"elephants in the room" which have been ignored</a>.

 <table border="1" cellpadding="4" cellspacing="0">
 <tr valign="bottom"><th> # </th><th> Traditional </th><th> Zero Trust </th></tr>